-Essentially, this should make it easier for customers who might find it difficult to monitor and stay in control of their electricity usage.
-Finding the best deal often requires a comparison between the providers available but this can be difficult when paying via PAYG.
+Essentially, this could be helpful for customers who might find it difficult to monitor and stay in control of their electricity usage.
+There may be a perception that all prepay electricity costs the same, but actually unit rates vary amongst suppliers and finding the best deal requires a comparison between the suppliers and plans available.

 Who’s the cheapest prepay electricity supplier on average?

-Here is a table of the cheapest pay as you go electricity tariffs available based on the national average consumption.
-According to the Energy Regulator (CER), the average Irish household uses 13,800 kW/h of gas and 5,300 kW/h of electricity per year.
+Below is a table of the cheapest PAYG electricity tariffs available based on the national average consumption - according to the Commission for Energy Regulation (CER), the average Irish household uses 13,800 kW/h of gas and 5,300 kW/h of electricity per year.

 |Electric Ireland||Smarter Pay As You Go Electricity||€1,242||Compare now|